qx-7/meadwell.net/meadwell.net/content/quips.md

 ---
-title: "Clever Quips"
+title: "Mel's Guaranteed Realtime Status"
-linkTitle: "Quips"
+linkTitle: "Status"
+layout: "quips"
 menus:
   main:
     weight: 20
 ---

-Microblog feed coming soon!
+It's like twitter if it was cool!